-As necessary, the document should contain reference documents and software test results.
+As necessary, the document SHOULD contain reference documents and software test results.

-Taxonomy Metrics
+Part B - Taxonomy Metrics

-1. The Taxonomy Must Describe the Disclosed Data
+The Taxonomy Describes the Disclosed Data Architecture/Semantics

-Architecture/Semantics

-- 1.1.
-Requirements Addressed - 1.1.1.
-Business requirements are adequately and clearly described. - 1.1.2.
-Existing system(s), if any, are described adequately and the differences between the proposed Taxonomy and existing system(s) enumerated. - 1.1.3.
-All stakeholders are properly identified and aligned. - 1.1.4.
-Key stakeholder groups are identified as participants in development. - 1.1.5.
-Developer enumerates methods in which the Taxonomy exchanges information more efficiently than existing or alternative approaches. - 1.1.6.
-Developer summarizes 'Actors and Processes' of the above requirements. - 1.2.
-Shared Data Elements - 1.2.1.
-The Taxonomy shall define a domain or business Semantic Data Model for the exchange of information including inputs, outputs and data views. - 1.2.2.
-Importable taxonomies and shared data elements are identified. - 1.2.3.
-The characteristics of each data element are defined. - 1.2.4.
-Private/Confidential aspects of the data model are addressed. - 1.3.
-Interfacing - 1.3.1.
-Developer defines the typical source data elements and locations and addresses options for data extraction. - 1.3.2.
-Developer defines one or more rudimentary methods of viewing or presenting information in a meaningful way for preparers and consumers. - 1.3.3.
-Developer addresses the level of burden to preparers and consumers on an initial and ongoing basis. - 1.4.
-Open or Closed Architecture - 1.4.1.
-The Taxonomy is described as either "open" or "closed".
+1.1.
+Requirements Addressed

+- 1.1.1.
+Business requirements MUST be adequately and clearly described. - 1.1.2.
+Existing system(s), if any, SHOULD described adequately and the differences between the proposed Taxonomy and existing system(s) enumerated. - 1.1.3.
+All stakeholders MUST be properly identified and aligned. - 1.1.4.
+Key stakeholder groups MUST be identified as participants in development. - 1.1.5.
+Developer SHOULD enumerate methods in which the Taxonomy exchanges information more efficiently than existing or alternative approaches. - 1.1.6.
+Developer SHOULD summarize 'Actors and Processes' of the above requirements.

+Shared Data Elements 1.2.

+- 1.2.1.
+The Taxonomy MUST define a domain or business Semantic Data Model for the exchange of information including inputs, outputs and data views. - 1.2.2.
+Importable taxonomies and shared data elements MUST be identified. - 1.2.3.
+The characteristics of each data element MUST be defined. - 1.2.4.
+Private/Confidential aspects of the data model SHOULD be addressed.

+1.3.
+Interfacing

+- 1.3.1.
+Developer SHOULD define the typical source data elements and locations and addresses options for data extraction. - 1.3.2.
+Developer SHOULD define one or more rudimentary methods of viewing or presenting information in a meaningful way for preparers and consumers. - Developer SHOULD address the level of burden to preparers and 1.3.3. consumers on an initial and ongoing basis.

+1.4.
+Open or Closed Architecture

+1.4.1.
+The Taxonomy MUST be described as either "open" or "closed".

 - 1.4.2.
-If open, Developer describes the extent and manner preparers can extend the taxonomy, including details of the types of extensions (concepts, dimensions, units, etc.). - 1.4.3.
-If open, Developer defines what steps, if any, are required to normalize data. - 1.4.4.
-If closed, Developer describes the methods allowed by the Taxonomy to footnote or provide additional information. - 1.4.5.
-Developer defines whether XBRL footnotes may be employed and in what manner. - 1.5.
-Instance Only - 1.5.1.
-Developer defines whether data within the Taxonomy can be consumed using only an instance document.
+If open, Developer MUST describe the extent and manner preparers can extend the taxonomy, including details of the types of extensions (concepts, dimensions, units, etc.). - 1.4.3.
+If open, Developer SHOULD define what steps, if any, are required to normalize data. - 1.4.4.
+If closed, Developer SHOULD describe the methods allowed by the Taxonomy to footnote or provide additional information. - 1.4.5.
+Developer MUST define whether XBRL footnotes may be employed and in what manner.

+1.5.
+Instance Only

+Developer SHOULD define whether data within the Taxonomy can be consumed using only an instance document.

-2. Support Requirements
+Support Requirements

-- 2.1.
-Published Documentation - 2.1.1.
-The Taxonomy shall include an Overview Document describing the overall application, justification and approach to the development of the Taxonomy, definitions of concepts within the Taxonomy and required and optional Taxonomy data.
-The document should also outline revision mechanics and governing bodies. - 2.1.2.
-The Taxonomy shall include a Preparer's Guide to aid in the proper assembly and structure of XBRL instance data and associated linkbases. - 2.1.3.
-The Taxonomy shall include an Implementation Guide to aid system developers in the exportation and importation of instance data components and linkbases. - 2.2.
-Implementation Procedures - 2.2.1.
-Developer shall provide internal documentation for the management of the implementation of the Taxonomy. - 2.2.2.
-Developer shall discuss the method of implementation, impediments to implementation and major implementation milestones. - 2.2.3.
-Developer shall include a plan for the operation of governing bodies. - 2.2.4.
-Developer shall define related third parties that may be required or relied upon for implementation.
+2.1.
+Published Documentation

+- 2.1.1.
+The Taxonomy MUST include an Overview Document describing the overall application, justification and approach to the development of the Taxonomy, definitions of concepts within the Taxonomy and required and optional Taxonomy data.
+The document SHOULD also outline revision mechanics and governing bodies. - 2.1.2.
+The Taxonomy MUST include a Preparer's Guide to aid in the proper assembly and structure of XBRL instance data and associated linkbases. - 2.1.3.
+The Taxonomy MUST include an Implementation Guide to aid system developers in the exportation and importation of instance data components and linkbases.

+2.2.
+Implementation Procedures

+- 2.2.1.
+Developer MUST provide internal documentation for the management of the implementation of the Taxonomy. - 2.2.2.
+Developer MUST discuss the method of implementation, impediments to implementation and major implementation milestones. - 2.2.3.
+Developer MUST include a plan for the operation of governing bodies. - 2.2.4.
+Developer MUST define related third parties that may be required or relied upon for implementation.